New York State Family Caregiver Council

 increase access to streamlined information and assistance about community supports and services

-through NY Connects: Choices for Long Term Care.
+through NY Connects: Your Link to Long Term Services and Supports.

 Action Steps: Funding was included in the 2008-09 budget to continue NY Connects as a vehicle to provide objective information about the array of options available in communities to support consumers, caregivers and professionals.
 The Council also identified the need to reach out to caregivers, particularly those who do not self-identify as caregivers.
 Subsequently, the Council has been working with NYSOFA staff to develop a media campaign that will reach out to all caregivers to help them to recognize their valuable role as a caregiver and provide information on how to obtain support should they need it.